yleeyilin/tp/docs/UserGuide.md

 * Parameters can be in any order.<br>
   For instance, if the command specifies `address : [address] ; phone : [phone]`, `phone : [phone] ; address : [address]` is also acceptable.

-* If you are using a PDF version of this document, be careful when copying and pasting commands that span multiple lines as space characters surrounding line-breaks may be omitted when copied over to the application.
+* If you are using a PDF version of this document, be careful when copying and pasting commands that span multiple lines as space characters surrounding line-breaks may be omitted when copied over to PoochPlanner.

 * Commands are space-sensitive so you should take caution when entering the commands.
 Make sure that all of the prefixes that you key in have the correct spacing. <br> For instance, ` ; address : ` or ` ; phone : ` are correctly spaced prefixes.